 The best solution is a multi-blade enormous cutter if you’re anticipating a massive slab cutter.
-This cutting machine can create slabs up to 130 cm in height and 220 to 330 centimeters in length.
+This cutting machine can create granite slab sizes up to 130 cm in height and 220 to 330 centimeters in length.
 This group is characterized by 1.8, 2, and 3 cm thicknesses.

 Small Cutter Size Granite Slabs

 The small cutter slab is usually chosen for kitchen counters.
-This type of slab is created using a compact vertical multi-blade machine.
+These types of granite slab sizes are created using a compact vertical multi-blade machine.
 This machine can manufacture a slab with a thickness of 1.6, 1.8, 2, or 3 centimeters that is 65 to 100 centimeters high and 180 to 330 centimeters long.

 How thick is a Granite Slab?

 A granite block is weighted in addition to its length and width.
 Indian granite makers offer slabs ranging in length from 9 to 10 feet (274-304 cm).
 Additionally, they have slabs 5 to 6 feet wide (152-182 cm) in length.
 There are two basic alternatives for the thickness of granite slabs: the first one is 1 to 1/4 inch or 3 centimeters, and the second is 3/4 inch or 2 centimeters.
 For the Kitchen countertops and islands, granite slabs are approximately 1 to 1/4 inch or 3 centimeters.
 While for the top of the bathroom vanity, 3/4 inch or 2 centimeters.
 Granite slab thickness will vary from region to region.